19hours/sg-statutes/Acts/Health Products Act.md

 ## PART XI

+PRESUMPTIONS AND

-PRESUMPTIONS AND OTHER EVIDENTIARY PROVISIONS FOR PURPOSES OF ENFORCEMENT OF ACT
+OTHER EVIDENTIARY PROVISIONS

+FOR PURPOSES OF ENFORCEMENT OF ACT

 ### Presumption as to liability of importers and manufacturers

 52\.
-Where any health product or active ingredient is supplied in a package, any person who appears from any statement thereon or attached thereto to have imported or manufactured that health product or active ingredient shall, until the contrary is proved, be presumed to have so imported or manufactured the health product or active ingredient.
+Where any health product or active ingredient is supplied in a package, any person who appears from any statement thereon or attached thereto to have imported or manufactured that health product or active ingredient shall, unless the contrary is proved, be presumed to have so imported or manufactured the health product or active ingredient.

 ### Presumption as to identity of advertiser

 53\.
-Where any health product is advertised, the person whose name or particulars appear in the advertisement shall, until the contrary is proved, be presumed to be the person who has advertised the health product.
+Where any health product is advertised, the person whose name or particulars appear in the advertisement shall, unless the contrary is proved, be presumed to be the person who has advertised the health product.

 ### Presumption as to purpose for which health product is manufactured, imported or supplied

-54\.—(1) Any person who manufactures, imports or supplies any health product shall be presumed, until the contrary is proved, to have manufactured, imported or supplied the health product for use by humans.
+54\.—(1) Any person who manufactures, imports or supplies any health product shall be presumed, unless the contrary is proved, to have manufactured, imported or supplied the health product for use by humans.

 (2) Any health product that is found —